Understanding Your Experian Credit Report

 XYZ Corporation

 Some lenders may include the employer name you provided to them when reporting your account information.
 Your employer section may include both current and previous employer names.
-The names of employers provided on your credit report are not designed to represent a complete employment history.
-Rather, the list can help in verifying your identity.
+The names of employers on your credit report don't represent a complete employment history and they don't affect your creditworthiness, but they may help organizations verify your identity.

 Personal Statements

-There are different types of personal statements that can be added to a credit report.
-These can include a consumer-initiated statement, security freeze, fraud alert, credit lock, consumer deceased, power of attorney or a minor statement.
+Different types of personal statements can be added to a credit report.
+General statements appear in the personal information section and can include a consumer-initiated statement, security freeze, fraud alert, credit lock, consumer deceased, power of attorney or a minor statement.
+There are also account-specific statements that appear alongside the account.

 Accounts